 Though it was cold, it was still nice enough for a walk along the beach.

 The tide was out and it was actually quite challenging to see where the sea was.

 I think next time (with the right footwear) we might walk along Sand Point.
 The last time we did that was in 2016!

 I didn’t think it had been that long since I last visited Lynmouth, as we walked around the town, but checking my photographs (which is always a good indicator of when things happened for me) I realised that the last time we had visited Lynmouth was in 2011.
 Was it really nine years ago we had driven along the A39 along the coast to this pretty North Devon town?
-I felt we had been before?
+I felt we had been there more recently.

 So it was a sunny Sunday in September when we thought it would be nice to visit Lynton and Lynmouth again.
 Once we were all ready we set off, Waze gave us directions via Tiverton and then up the A361, which in theory, though longer in distance, would be quicker than travelling along the A39.
 I am not quite sure it was.
 However I thought I would give this route a chance and it would be different.
 If we didn’t like it, I would drive back along the A39 past Minehead (which in the end is exactly what we did do).
 Driving this route I was reminded of our journey home once from the Barnstaple area many years ago where we got delayed by some trucks loaded with the huge blades of a wind turbine.
 The turbines always look small, but that’s because they are far away.
 Driving next to one reminds you how big these things are.

 It wasn’t too long before we were directed by Waze off the A361 and onto the A399 and we headed towards Lynmouth.